Gena Rowlands, star of ‘The Notebook’ and ‘A Woman Under the Influence,’ dead at 94 - KESQ

 Gena Rowlands, star of ‘The Notebook’ and ‘A Woman Under the Influence,’ dead at 94

-(CNN) — Oscar-nominated actress Gena Rowlands, whose screen career spanned nearly seven decades, has died at 94.
+(CNN) — Oscar-nominated actress Gena Rowlands, whose screen career spanned nearly seven decades and more than 100 film and TV credits, has died at 94.

 The news was confirmed by the office of agent Danny Greenberg, who represents Rowlands’ son, Nick Cassavetes.
 No other details were provided.